diggadoodoo/discord.js-moderation-bot/README.md

 ---

-I apologize if this tutorial isn't clear, please contact me on Discord if you do not understand, my Discord is `fayercx2931#9534`
+If you're suffering any difficulties then once again, contact me `Olsen#5830` on Discord